 Category: Study Abroad

-And don’t wait until last minute — trust me, I’ve been there!
-Rushing around to figure out where those study abroad credits fit in my transcript delayed my graduation by an entire semester.
+And don’t wait until last minute!
+Rushing around to figure out where those study abroad credits fit in my transcript delayed my graduation by an entire semester — an expensive mistake.

 Get Study Abroad Credits Approved Ahead of Time